-Prof. Dr. Ross L. Levine, 44, joined the Supervisory Board and its Science and Technology Committee in 2016.
-He is a physician-scientist focused on researching and treating blood and bone marrow cancers as the Laurence Joseph Dineen Chair in Leukemia Research, the director of the Center for Hematologic Malignancies, and an Attending Physician at Memorial-Sloan Kettering Cancer Center, as well as Professor of Medicine at Weill Cornell Medical College.
+Prof. Dr. Ross L. Levine, 45, joined the Supervisory Board and its Science and Technology Committee in 2016.
+He is a physician-scientist focused on researching and treating blood and bone marrow cancers as the Laurence Joseph Dineen Chair in Leukemia Research, the Director of the Center for Hematologic Malignancies, and an Attending Physician at Memorial Sloan Kettering Cancer Center, as well as Professor of Medicine at Weill Cornell Medical College.
 He leads a research lab investigating genetics and targeted therapies in myeloid malignancies and is interested in application of next-generation sequencing technology in the practice of medicine in hematologic cancers.
-He trained in internal medicine at Massachusetts General Hospital and in hematology-oncology at the Dana Farber Cancer Institute, earning board certification in these specialties.
-He received his M.D. from the Johns Hopkins University School of Medicine and his A.B. degree from Harvard College.
+He trained in internal medicine at Massachusetts General Hospital and in hematology-oncology at the Dana-Farber Cancer Institute, earning board certification in these specialities.
+He received his M.D. from the John's Hopkins University School of Medicine and his A.B. degree from Harvard College.